--HEART SUTRA--

 The Heart Sutra

-While the Bodhisattva Kannon was in a deep state of meditation and experiencing that inner state called the Perfection of Wisdom, he came to understand, at the very core of his being, that the five aggregates are empty — completely empty — and thus, brought an end to all suffering.
+While the Bodhisattva Avalokiteshvara was in a deep meditative state, that inner state called the Perfection of Wisdom, he came to understand, at the very core of his being, that the five aggregates are empty, completely empty, and thus brought an end to all suffering.

 ...

 And so begins the Heart Sutra.
-A foundational text of Mahayana Buddhism, the Heart Sutra is one of the shortest versions of a series of sutras (lectures spoken by the Buddha himself) called the Perfection of Wisdom Sutras.
-The first Perfection of Wisdom Sutra was written in 8,000 lines and first appeared in Inda somewhere around 100 B.C., hundreds of years after Buddha died.
+A foundational text of Mahayana Buddhism, the Heart Sutra is one of the shortest versions of a series of sutras (teachings attributed to the Buddha himself) called the Perfection of Wisdom Sutras.
+The first Perfection of Wisdom Sutra was written in 8,000 lines and first appeared in India somewhere around 100 B.C., hundreds of years after Buddha died.
 Over the course of the next 500 years, or so, the sutra was expanded several times in versions of tens of thousands of lines, culminating in a version of 100,000 lines.
-After 500 years of revisions, though, the entire series was summarized in two very short, very concise, and very direct sutras called the Diamond Sutra and the Herart Sutra, and these are considered very important documents by Mahayana Buddhists.
+Still later, the entire series was summarized in two very short, very concise, and very direct sutras called the Diamond Sutra and the Heart Sutra, and these are immensely important documents in Mahayana Buddhism.

 The Heart Sutra is said to teach the core, the essence, the heart, of the Buddha's teachings and is recited by the majority of Buddhists around the world almost every morning.
 On Shikoku, it is recited by nearly every pilgrim at every temple on the pilgrimage.
 Some pilgrims also hand copy the sutra and leave a copy at each of the temples.
-Written with only 278 characters, it summarizes all of the Budha's teachings in general, and those on emptiness in particular.
+Written with only 278 characters, it summarizes all of the Buddha's teachings, but looks at them through the unique concept of "emptiness."

 For a few rare henro, the trail around Shikoku is as much a walk of self-discovery as it is a walk through a physical landscape.
-For these henro, there are two maps to guide them on their journey — the normal trail maps for the physical trail and the Heart Surta for the internal trail.
-For these henro, the pilgrimage around the island is a pilgrimage through the Heart Sutra.
-Since "times of old," the four prefectures that the henro trail pass through have been divided into four graded spiritual stages.
+For these henro, there are two maps to guide them on their journey — the normal trail maps for the physical trail and the Heart Sutra for the internal trail.
+Since "times of old," the four prefectures that the henro trail pass through have been divided into four graded spiritual stages:

 No wisdom and no attainment,

-The Heart Sutra is not a document that you read one time and expcet to understand it.
+The Heart Sutra is not a document that you read one time and expect to understand it.
 It is not a short, concise, summary of the teachings in the sense of Cliff Notes.
-Rather, it is a summary of how to look at the core teachings you learn in other documents from the point of view of Emptiness.
+Rather, it is a summary of how to look at the core teachings you learn elsewhere from the point of view of emptiness.
 And because it takes that point of view, and because that point of view is so contrary to our normal way of looking at the world, it seemingly negates all of the major teachings of the Buddha.
 But this negation is only a negation of our conventional view of reality.
-The Heart Sutra is pointing out that in the Absolute View of reality, the view from the mountaintop of Emptiness, things are not as they apperar in our everyday Conventional View of reality.
+The Heart Sutra is pointing out that in the absolute view of reality, the view from the mountaintop of emptiness, things are not as they appear in our everyday conventional view of reality.

 Finally, once the sutra deconstructs our normal view of reality, it finishes by telling us how Bodhisattvas and Buddhas see it.
-It tells us that the way to enlightenment, the way to a correct view of reality, is to remove the obstructions in your mind; to eliminate the negative mental factors that filter everything we see, hear, smell, taste, touch.
-To eliminate the conditioning and habits that prevent you from just being.
-By eliminating these obstructions, we see reality as it is — impermanent and non-self existent.
+It tells us that the way to nirvana, a correct understanding of reality, is to get rid of the obstructions in our mind; to eliminate the negative mental factors that obscure and corrupt our perceptions of everything we see, hear, smell, taste, touch, and think; to eliminate the conditioning and habits that prevent us from simply Being.
+By eliminating these obstructions, we see that everything, and i mean everything, is impermanent and non-self existent; including ourselves.
+This is what we will find on the other side of our ego if we allow the search to continue to its inevitable conclusion.
+We see that everything and everybody is nothing more than a manifestation of that one reality that is who we are — pure awareness; pure, unobstructed, unmanifested, undefined, infinite awareness.
 And when you see that, the result is unsurpassed, perfect, enlightenment.

 Section by section explanation.